OWASP/CheatSheetSeries/cheatsheets_draft/Cross_Site_Scripting_Prevention_Cheat_Sheet.md

 '    &#x27;
 ```

-If you're using JavaScript for writing to HTML, look at the `.textContent` attribute as it is a **Safe Sin** and will automatically HTML Entity Encode.

 ### Output Encoding for “HTML Attribute Contexts”

 “HTML Attribute Contexts” refer to placing a variable in an HTML attribute value.
 You may want to do this to change a hyperlink, hide an element, add alt-text for an image, or change inline CSS styles.
-You should apply HTML Attribute Encoding to variables being placed in most HTML attributes.
-A list of Safe HTML Attributes is provided in the **Safe Sinks** section.
+You should apply HTML attribute encoding to variables being placed in most HTML attributes.
+A list of safe HTML attributes is provided in the **Safe Sinks** section.

 ```HTML
 <div attr="$varUnsafe">
 <div attr=”*x” onblur=”alert(1)*”> // Example Attack
 ```

+It’s critical to use quotation marks like `"` or `'` to surround your variables.
+Quoting makes it difficult to change the context a variable operates in, which helps prevent XSS.
+Quoting also significantly reduces the characterset that you need to encode, making your application more reliable and the encoding easier to implement.

 If you're using JavaScript for writing to a HTML Attribute, look at the `.setAttribute` and `[attribute]` methods as they are **Safe Sinks** and will automatically HTML Attribute Encode.

 ### Output Encoding for “JavaScript Contexts”

-“JavaScript Contexts” refer to placing variables into inline JavaScript which is then used in an HTML document.
-This is commonly seen in WYSIWYG editors, tutorials for software development, and sandboxes for people to test software products.
+“JavaScript Contexts” refer to placing variables into inline JavaScript which is then embedded in an HTML document.
+This is commonly seen in programs that heavily use custom JavaScript embedded in their web pages.

 The only ‘safe’ location for placing variables in JavaScript is inside a “quoted data value”.
 All other contexts are unsafe and you should not place variable data in them.